This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 The meningococcal vaccine

-Who should get the meningococcal vaccine:
+When you should get the meningococcal vaccine:

-- A damaged or removed spleen
+- A damaged or removed spleen, or sickle cell disease

 - Persistent complement component deficiency (PCCD)